The value of pensions and investments and the income they produce can fall as well as rise. You may get back less than you invested.

 4. New Workplace Pensions

 Auto-enrolment is a new government scheme whereby employers are legally obliged to enrol their employees into a pension scheme.
 In this type of scheme both the employer and employee are required to contribute to the pension.

 Choosing the right pension is probably the most important decision you will ever make.
 By choosing IP Wealth Management to steer you through the maze of different options you can feel confident that our experts will help you make the right choice so that on retirement you can bank on having a pension that will support you and allow you to do the things you want to do.

-IP Wealth Management is an appointed representative of Intrinsic Financial Planning LTD and Intrinsic Mortgage Planning LTD which are authorised and regulated by the Financial Conduct Authority.
-Intrinsic Financial Planning and Intrinsic Mortgage Planning are entered on the FCA register under reference 440703 and 440718.
+IP Wealth Management Limited is an appointed representative of Quilter Financial Services Limited and Quilter Mortgage Planning Limited which are authorised and regulated by the Financial Conduct Authority.
+Quilter Financial Services Limited and Quilter Mortgage Planning Limited are entered on the FCA register under reference 440703 and 440718.

 Transferring out of a Final Salary scheme is unlikely to be in the best interests of most people.

 Tax treatment varies according to the individual circumstances and is subject to change.